Jay2645/Unreal-Polygonal-Map-Gen/README.md

 * `GetMapPoint()` takes in an integer X and Y value and safely outputs the FMapData object corresponding to that location.
 If that location is outside of the heightmap, it will output a "blank" FMapData object.

 This array of FMapData objects can be turned into a 2D grayscale image by the user (using `FMapData::Elevation` to create the color value), or it can be used to create data points in a 3D voxel implementation.

+# Credits

+The original ActionScript code was released under the MIT Open Source license; this C++ port of the code is also released under the MIT Open Source license.

+This project also uses [Bl4ckb0ne's C++ Delaunay Triangulation algorithm](https://github.com/Bl4ckb0ne/delaunay-triangulation), modified slightly to work with the Unreal Engine.
+This code is also used under the MIT License.

+Conversion from Delaunay to Voronoi is (very loosely) based off of [Joseph Marshall's voronoi-c++ code](https://bitbucket.org/jlm/voronoi-c/src/b06aa9cccba6392d28ad7d7cae9a7361efb22c94?at=default), also modified under an MIT License.

+The Markov Chain generator for generating strings from an array of FText was [based off of a version built in C# for the Unity game engine, created by Dave Carlile](http://crappycoding.com/2015/02/procedural-names/) used under the MIT license and converted to C++/modified to work with Unreal.
+This might be split off into a separate project at some point in the future, as it is only tangentally related to map generation.

+Also used is a noise generator, which is heavily based on the [Jordan Peck's FastNoise code](https://github.com/Auburns/FastNoise) and is used under the MIT License.
+Minor modifications have been made to make it work with the Unreal Editor.

 # Future Changes